 The Chairperson shall be the chief executive officer of the Board of Commissioners and shall have active knowledge of all management of the business of the District.
 He or she shall sign all checks, contracts, and agreements on behalf of the Board.
 In the absence of the Chairperson, the Vice Chairperson shall all sign checks, contracts, and agreements on behalf of the Board.
+The Board may grant the Director the authority to sign checks, contracts, and agreements from time to time.

 The Chairperson shall appoint the District Director with the approval of the Board of Commissioners